trisulnsm/dinodoc/trisuldocs/docs/ug/ui/modules.md

 To add modules to an empty dashboard, Create a [New Dashboard](/docs/ug/ui/create_dashboards#add-a-dashboard) by clicking New in the All dashboards page.

-:::note path
+:::info path

-In the Module Layout-> Click on the Plus icon
+:point_right: In the Module Layout&rarr; Click on the Plus icon

 :::